sthiede/Comparative_Genomics/day1_afternoon/README.md

 # Day 1 Afternoon
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

 Earlier this morning, We performed some quality control steps on our sequencing data to make it clean and usable for various downstream analysis.
-Now we will perform our first sequence analysis, and map these reads to a reference genome and try to find out the differences between them.
+Now we will perform our first sequence analysis, specifically variant calling, and map these reads to a reference genome and try to find out the differences between them.

 Read Mapping is one of the most common Bioinformatics operations that needs to be carried out on NGS data.
+The main goal behind read mapping/aligning is to find the best possible reference genome position to which reads could be aligned.
 Reads are generally mapped to a reference genome sequence that is sufficiently closely related genome to accurately align reads.
 There are number of tools that can map reads to a reference genome and they differ from each other in algorithm, speed and accuracy.
 Most of these tools work by first building an index of reference sequence which works like a dictionary for fast search/lookup and then applying an alignment algorithm that uses these index to align short read sequences against the reference.

 These alignment has a vast number of uses, including:

-1) variant/SNP calling,
+1) variant/SNP calling: Finding differences between your sequenced organism genome and the reference genome
-2) coverage estimation and
+2) coverage estimation: If you have sufficient reads to cover each position of reference genome.
-3) gene expression analysis.
+3) gene expression analysis: determining the level of expression of each genes in a genome.

-We will be covering the Variant calling and coverage estimation steps in this session.
+In this session, we will be covering the important steps that are part of any Read mapping/Variant calling bioinformatics pipleine.

 ## Read Mapping
 [[back to top]](https://github.com/alipirani88/Comparative_Genomics/blob/master/day1_afternoon/README.md)